Poster abstract for HEI Annual Conference 2023

-Accounting for the Health Benefits of Air Pollution Regulations in China, 2008–2020
+Accounting for the Health Benefits of Air Pollution Regulations in China

-Conclusions: Given the scope of air pollution regulations implemented in recent years in China, and the rich exposure and health outcome data now available, this project will provide a unique opportunity to evaluate health accountability associated with large-scale air pollution policies.
+Conclusions.
+Given the scope of air pollution regulations implemented in recent years in China, and the rich exposure and health outcome data now available, this project provides a unique opportunity to evaluate health accountability associated with large-scale air pollution policies.